THE VFA PIONEER HISTORIES PROJECT

 JW: Tell me something that was difficult.

 But it was also difficult because the first year I was there, there were three Black women in my class.
 We were invited along with the Black men to meet individually with the vice dean.
 The purpose was to offer us special assistance.
-When I went into the office, I asked what the criteria was for asking that question?
-And he told me they were making this offer to all of the African-American students.
-I told him I didn’t want to be there.
-He didn’t know anything about me, he just decided to do this on the basis of race.
-So, I didn’t go.
-Some of my fellow students thought that was crazy.
+When I went into his office, I asked what the criteria was for asking that question?
+And he told me they were making this offer to all of the African American students.
+I told him I didn’t want to participate.
+He didn’t know anything about me, he just decided to do this based on race.
+So, I did not participate.
+Some of my fellow students including black students thought that I was crazy.
 My view about that was, that’s fine if you want to do it, that’s great.

-It also had a lot of pushback because Harvard is a very competitive place and when some of the White students found out that this offer had been extended to us that became a point of antagonism.
+This opportunity also received a lot of pushback because Harvard is a very competitive place and when some of the White students found out that this offer had been extended to us that became a point of antagonism.
 It happened anyway, whether you joined the program, or you didn’t.
-The very idea that it existed and that we had access to professors by itself created a harsher environment and existence for three years.
+The very idea that it existed and that we had access to professors by itself created a harsher environment.
 But I made it, as did most of the women in my class.

 Being both Black and female, I got a lot more job offers than women who were, I thought, smarter than I was.
-I got offered some law firms which was quite unusual then, but I decided that’s not what I wanted to do.
-I became a special assistant to the chair of the Equal Employment Opportunity Commission.
+I got offered to some law firms which was quite unusual then, but I decided that’s not what I wanted to do.
+I became a special assistant to the Chair of the Equal Employment Opportunity Commission.
 I spent two years there, this was just the beginning of trying to change rules, new advances in law for women.
 The EEOC had not finished drafting its sex discrimination guidelines, but it was in the process.

 Then I went to be the deputy director for Civil Rights at HEW.
 It was the very beginning of affirmative action in higher education for women.
 It was a very difficult place to be in because it was a Republican administration.